 How can I get an ESNcard?

-You can make your ESNcard in ESN Tallinn office every Tuesday between 18:00-20:00 (Raekoja plats 16).
+You can make your ESNcard in ESN Tallinn office every Tuesday between 18:00-20:00 (Raekoja plats 16) or in the office of ESN TalTech IC (TalTech U01-225, office hours updated weekly on FB page).
 You must bring a photo of you (25x30mm) and 12€ (the cost of the card) in cash (we do not accept bank card payments).

 With the ESNcard you can get cheaper places to the trips + you get cheaper entrance fee to our parties + you get discounts with our partners.
 For more information check https://www.esn.ee/tallinn/esn-card